CarlosMonforteIzquierdo/CarlosMonforteIzquierdo/README.md

 ## About me
 - 👓 Junior Software Developer
 - 📚 Computer Science at [UOC](https://www.uoc.edu/en)
-- 🛠️ I'm currently developing a crypto-wallet tracker for the Solana blockchain
+- 🛠️ I've been developing a crypto-wallet tracker for the Solana blockchain since Januray
 <br>

 ## Projects